 So I really want to delve into a few different demographics.
 I’m half black, half Indian, which is really important to my identity.
 My mom was born in India and moved here when she was a teenager, and my dad grew up in Texas but has lived in LA County for most of his life.
 So for my niche experience and my fans, I really want to dive into those communities, as well as the popular community.
-So basically into black youth, and Indian youth — especially Indian Americans… I feel like a lot of students at my school who are from India feel a little disconnected from the traditional music from India, and they don’t feel a lot of representation in pop culture… Also, as a gay man myself, I want to work towards the LGBT communities as well.
-Within the black and Indian communities, there’s a lot of marginalization of LGBTQ folk, who I think could get inspired by the sassiness, and the fierceness, and the tenacity nature that I want to portray in my music could help to bridge those gaps between all of those communities.
+So basically into black youth, and Indian youth — especially Indian Americans… I feel like a lot of students at my school who are from India feel a little disconnected from the traditional music from India, and they don’t feel a lot of representation in pop culture

 So you’re super young, you have all of these different things ahead of you, and Maui is your first major song – what’s next for you?

-So I actually have another single coming out — hopefully, we’re looking at the beginning of May, and that single is called ‘Eden’, and that details my experience not only as a gay man but as a person who was raised in the church.
+So I actually have another single coming out — hopefully, we’re looking at the beginning of May, and that single is called ‘Eden’, and that details my experience as a person who was raised in the church.
 Then I have another single coming out after that, and I’m working on my first project after that.
 So I’m working to eventually hone my sound, and I want to keep delivering full-length music videos for both of those, as well.
 And then I release my EP at the end of summer.
 Yeah, I just want to keep working on my sound and making music that makes people happy and makes me feel like myself.
-I feel like as a person who has so many identities, as Christian, as gay, black, Indian, young, cancer survivor — the only way for me to express each of these cohesively is through my music.
+I feel like as a person who has so many identities, as Christian, Black, Indian, young, cancer survivor — the only way for me to express each of these cohesively is through my music.
 As I kind of piece my identities together into this one passion, I hope I can help empower other people’s identities as well.